 Sonali Dhopte speaks on BIM adoption in smart cities at construction world

-This July 2015, Construction world released an article focusing on Challenges faced by the Indian Government in implementing Smart Cities project.
-As the Indian government has planned to launch smart solutions to meet the need of growing urbanization and have approved 100 smart cities project in India.
+This July 2015, Construction world released an article focusing on the challenges faced by the Indian Government in implementing the Smart Cities projects.
+As the Indian government has planned to launch smart solutions to meet the need of growing urbanization and has approved 100 smart cities project in India.

-Many industry experts contributed to different solutions to the challenges highlighted in the article.
+Many industry experts contributed different solutions to the challenges highlighted in the article.
 Like,

 Mr. Pratap Padode (@pratappadode) says, ¨The Smart Cities mission and AMRUT are likely to infuse a total of Rs 400,000 crore, once integrated with other missions like Digital India, Swachh Bharat, Housing for All, etc.¨